 - 4.13.
 The CIL Regulations stipulate that the CIL Charging Authority must pass 15% of local CIL receipts to the parish council for the area where a CIL liable development takes place, rising to 25% if the parish has a Neighbourhood Plan in place.
 This is sometimes known as the neighbourhood portion. - 4.14.
 For receipts collected from a development in a parished area, the neighbourhood portion is automatically allocated to the respective parish.
 The neighbourhood portion is then transferred to parishes twice yearly, in October and in April, but a parish may request early release of funds to facilitate a project. - 4.15.
 Parish councils may spend the neighbourhood portion on anything that is concerned with addressing the demands that development places on the parish's area.
 Parish councils are encouraged to work closely with the community and with Canterbury City Council to identify spending priorities. - 4.16.
-In the reported year, Canterbury City Council received a CIL neighbourhood portion for Littlebourne parish only.
-This amount was transferred to Littlebourne Parish Council in the same reported year. - 4.17.
-Parishes which receive neighbourhood funds through the levy are obliged to report this information (see the appendix for the report from Littlebourne parish council). - 4.18.
+In the reported year, Canterbury City Council received a CIL neighbourhood portion for Sturry, Upper Hardres and Chestfield Parish Councils.
+The amount of £7,296.64 was transferred to Sturry Parish Council, the amount of £15,147.00 was transferred to Upper Hardres Parish Council, the amount of £3,744.68 was transferred to Chestfield Parish Council in the reported year. - 4.17.
+Parishes which receive neighbourhood funds through the levy are obliged to report this information (see the appendix for the reports from Sturry, Upper Hardres and Chestfield Parish Councils).

+- 4.18.
 In unparished areas (the city of Canterbury, and Herne Bay and Whitstable towns), the CIL Charging Authority can spend equivalent amounts in the locality, informed by engagement with local communities. - 4.19.
 Canterbury City Council seeks to engage with communities in these urban areas to understand the spend priorities, for example, through gathering opinion in the Residents Survey in 2022.